Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 ### Ubuntu installation
 * FFmpeg is required.
 If you do not have the FFmpeg installed (if you're not sure, then you probably don't have it), you can get it with the following commands:

-    **For Ubuntu 14.04 LTS or 14.10**, FFmpeg is not officially included so you will need a specific PPA:
+    **For Ubuntu 14.04 LTS**, FFmpeg is not officially included so you will need a specific PPA:

         sudo add-apt-repository ppa:kirillshkrogalev/ffmpeg-next
         sudo apt-get update && sudo apt-get install ffmpeg